-The route rose out into an open field and followed the perimeter before cutting around some brush.
+The route rose out into the open and followed the field perimeter before cutting around some brush.
 There was one line, and a shirtless rider was hunched over in the middle of it.
 I stopped.

 “Dude, are you OK?”
 I asked.
 “You’re going to get blasted if you lay in the trail like that.”

-He said he was having a heat stroke and that it was heard to breathe.
+He said he was having a heat stroke and that it was hard to breathe.

 I coasted around him.
 What looked like a nicely kitted out YZ450F was laying on its side, facing downhill.
 I asked if he had any water.

 Having another human to talk to seemed to calm him down a bit.
 At this point, I might have been the last rider still on the trail, other than the sweep crew (and anyone else stranded).

 I told him that I was going to keep riding.
 He said that was fine with him.